sametsahindogan/laravel-jwtredis/README.md

 ```
 <br>

-**After using it as follows, every authorization you made in your
+**After using it as above, every authorization you made in your
 application, such as `Auth::user()` or `$user->can('permission')`, is always checked from Redis, not from the database.**

 ## Options